peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

 #### Parameters

 * `evaluator` (Type: Object)<br>
-    An object that must contain a function named "evaluate", giving 3 values as a result.
+    An object that must contain a function named <code>evaluate</code>, giving 3 values as a result.
 See H3DU.SurfaceEval#vertex. </ul>

 #### Return Value